 To save time, time-consuming internal checks are randomized and executed only occasionally.
 Moreover, we provide an alternative executable 'macek.nodebug' which does not include the internal checks, and so it is significantly faster.
+We suggest to use 'macek.nodebug' carefully and only when you already know that your computation is (likely) correct.

-Extensive debugging messages generated by the program with '-g3' show you exactly what the program does, and they may be easily followed in the program source files (which contain also detailed descriptions of algorithms).
-Since randomized algorithms are used in the program, the course of program computation may vary from one run to another, but the final results should, of course, stay the same.
-User may also test correctness of Macek computations by comparing the output with known theoretical results.
-Several such examples are presented in Chapter 7 [Practical], page 37.
+Extensive debugging messages generated by the program with '-g3' show user exactly what the program does, and they may be easily followed in the program source files (which contain also detailed descriptions of the algorithms).
+Since randomized routines are used in the program, the course of program computation may vary from one run to another, but the final results should, of course, stay the same.